-Ferrari driver flees crash scene because he 'couldn't bear to see dream car smashed up'
+A sober Spanish Ferrari 458 driver fled the scene of an accident in Madrid because he "couldn't bear to see his dream car smashed up".

 > Gabino Gamez González, 45, was allegedly travelling too fast down a busy road in Madrid when he lost control of the £180,000 supercar and ploughed into a skip.